Teckinfor/Arduino-ReverseShell-Install/README.md

 # Terms of use

-This script was created for educational purposes only It is used to demonstrate the danger of leaving your PC on, when not in use.
+- This script was created for educational purposes only.
+- It is used to demonstrate the danger of leaving your PC on, when not in use.
-Hacking is illegal and I am in no way responsible for your actions.
+- Hacking is illegal and I am in no way responsible for your actions.
-THANK YOU
+- THANK YOU

 ~~~
 Created by Teckinfor